 Yorkshire is famous for its links with the supernatural world, so if spooky tales are your thing, this will be right up your street.

 The region is a hotbed of paranormal activity with ghost stories left, right and centre.
-From the headless phantom that terrorises Scarborough Castle to the ghostly monk that haunts the ruins Bolton Abbey, you can uncover plenty of spooky tales and hair-raising histories.
-So join us as we reveal 10 of the eeriest tales in Yorkshire to send a shiver down your spine.
+From the headless phantom that terrorises Scarborough Castle to the ghostly monk that haunts the ruins of Bolton Abbey, there are loads of spooky tales and hair-raising histories waiting to be uncovered in Yorkshire.
+So join us as we reveal the eeriest of tales that will send a shiver down your spine.

 The Grey Lady

 One of the most haunted buildings in Yorkshire, East Riddlesdon Hall is a 17th-century manor house filled with supernatural activity.
-It’s said that many-a-ghost roams the building, with sightings of everything from ghoulish children to spirit animals over the years, but the most frequent visitor is the Grey Lady.
+It’s said that many a ghost roams the building, with sightings of everything from ghoulish children to spirit animals over the years, but the most frequent visitor of them all is the Grey Lady.

 During the Civil War, her husband, the Lord of the manor, returned home to find that she’d been having an affair.
 Seething with anger, he murdered her lover and sealed the Grey Lady behind a brick wall.
-Today, her spirit is said to roam the corridors in search of her lost lover.
+Today, her spirit is said to roam the corridors in search of her lost love.
 There have been ghostly sightings of her in what is now called the Grey Lady’s Chamber.
-Staff have often felt an unnerving presence here and children have questioned who ‘the lady’ in the corner of the room is, when no one else is there.
+Staff have often felt an unnerving presence in here and children have questioned who the lady in the corner of the room is when there’s no one to be seen.